GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/course_conclusion.md

+---
+layout: page
+title: "Module 2 Conclusion"
+parent: "Module 2: Digital Marketing Basics"
+nav_order: 5
+---

-# Course Conclusion
+# Module 2 Conclusion

 Congratulations on completing **Module 2: Digital Marketing Basics**!
-You’ve journeyed through the essentials of promoting ideas and products online, building on Module 1’s foundations of computers, internet, and websites.
-Using your **Windows computer** and **Android phone**, you’ve gained practical skills and explored concepts across platforms like macOS, iOS, and Linux.
-Here’s a recap of your achievements:
+You've journeyed through the essentials of promoting ideas and products online, building on Module 1's foundations of computers, internet, and websites.
+Using your **Windows computer** and **Android phone**, you've gained practical skills and explored concepts across platforms like macOS, iOS, and Linux.
+Here's a recap of your achievements:

 - **Lesson 1: What is Digital Marketing?**
   Learned what digital marketing is, its types (SEM, social media, email), and how analytics track success.
 You spotted ads and created mock posts to understand targeting audiences.